etienneschalk/scientific-data-viewer/README.md

 # or: pip install uv

 # Enable extension virtual environment in settings
-# Set scientificDataViewer.useExtensionEnvironment to true
+# Set scientificDataViewer.python.useExtensionOwnEnvironment to true

 # Or use the command palette:
 # Ctrl+Shift+P → "Create Extension Virtual Environment"